 Only later was it moved back into Gymnotidae with other electric fish.

 Male South American eels grow to be larger than females.
-During the dry season, males make nests for females to lay their eggs.
+During the dry season, males make nests for female eels to lay their eggs.
 From each nest, a few thousand eggs may hatch.
 Once hatched, larvae often feed on other eggs and embryos.

 How Does a South American Eel Produce Voltage?